codeigniter4/CodeIgniter4/user_guide_src/source/libraries/localization.rst

     public $defaultLocale = 'en';

 The value can be any string that your application uses to manage text strings and other formats.
-It is recommended that a [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code, followed by an underscore (_), and the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) country code is recommended.
-This results in language codes like en_US for American English, or fr_FR, for French/France.
+It is recommended that a [BCP 47](http://www.rfc-editor.org/rfc/bcp/bcp47.txt) language code is used.
+This results in language codes like en-US for American English, or fr-FR, for French/France.
+A more readable introduction to this can be found on the [W3C's site](https://www.w3.org/International/articles/language-tags/).

 The system is smart enough to fallback to more generic language codes if an exact match cannot be found.
 If the locale code was set to **en_US** and we only have language files setup for **en**